Applying the Coalition Approach to Master Data Implementation

 He notes that implementing a Master Data strategy is an ongoing process.
 “It is a journey, and as a result, we get better and better at understanding our customer.”
 Simply put, Getty Images’ Master Data strategy (and its implementation) spans the company’s whole business and helps support its customers in every aspect.

-Learn more about how Getty Images’ Master Data strategy was a cross-functional collaboration.
+Listen to more insights from Greg McLaughlin on how Getty Images’ Master Data strategy was a cross-functional collaboration. <VIEW VIDEO>